wern-apfel/EAPD-Codec-Commander/README.md

 ### Changelog

+Mar 11, 2016 v2.5.2

+-  Bug fix: Custom Commands tagged with On Wake=true, but On Init=false were still being sent.

 Feb 06, 2016 v2.5.1

 - Fixing a problem (issue #10) with ACPI parsing with arrays of translated entries (such as arrays of dictionaries)